Page updated 1st March 2018

 Although the hall was not quite ready for its first exhibition, it still went ahead.
 The owners belatedly applied for a licence under the Public Gatherings Act, after the flower show.
 On 24 November, the application was discussed by the relevant City Council Committee, and it was revealed that the City Surveyor had examined the hall prior to the flower show, and that it was fit for that particular function.
 The Mayor said he had been at the hall, that morning, and that the "stairs and basement were like a builder's yard".
 He went on to say that a risk was being taken, without a licence, so the application was passed on to the Watch Committee – pass the buck, one could say.

-The hall had a projection box, and when “Dante’s Infemo” was shown, in January 1913, the Council banned anyone who was under 16 from attending the show so as not to corrupt the young.
+When “Dante’s Infemo” was shown, in January 1913, the Council banned anyone who was under 16 from attending the show so as not to corrupt the young.

 Mr Archibald Lucas was the architect for Albany Ward.
 Workmen for Albany Ward immediately set to work to improve the interior, and added a four foot rake to the auditorium, added tip up seating and new carpets throughout.
 The walls were painted and stenciled.
 Electric lighting was added throughout, while an 18hp engine was installed to power the Bioscope projector.
 There were three performances a day, at 3, 7 and 9pm with seats for 3d at the front, 6d in the centre, 9d at the rear, and 1 shilling for the balcony which could be reserved.

 The hall, now converted to a mixed live show and cinema, opened on the 26 December 1913, with a variety and film programme.
 There was a full orchestra to accompany both the live acts and the film.
 The Gazette reported on the opening: